 With support from Bloomberg Philanthropies, a group of over twenty leading Midwestern higher education institutions, non-profits, local governments, and businesses are partnering with the goal to develop a coordinated Midwestern response to the climate crisis.
-Through a two-part summit, taking place in Fall 2020 and Spring 2021, we will bring together leading Midwestern organizations from various sectors to drive measurable, regional action on climate change by leveraging the partnerships, innovations, and talent from each of these sectors.
+Through a two-part summit, taking place in Fall 2020 and Fall 2021, we will bring together leading Midwestern organizations from various sectors to drive measurable, regional action on climate change by leveraging the partnerships, innovations, and talent from each of these sectors.

 The two-part Midwest Climate Summit will launch the Midwest Climate Collaborative: A collective movement to accelerate climate action in the Midwest by creating evidence, catalyzing action, informing public knowledge and public policy, and developing the future leaders needed to sustain and expand this work.